Alanoudalturki/Evaluating-the-Efficiency-and-Safety-Impact-of-Dispensing-Robots-in-Pharmacy-Services/README.md

 ## Tools & Technologies

 - Microsoft Excel (data entry, cleaning, and analysis)
-- Python (optional: for advanced visualization or automation)
+- Python (for advanced visualization or automation)
-- Manual performance tracking
+- Performance tracking
 - Charts and tables for reporting KPIs

 ## Skills Demonstrated